Skip to content

 Behavior:

-Open an installed addon in your preferred text editor.
+Open an installed addon in your preferred editor.

 brkraw addon edit TARGET